rachel-w/Welcome/index.md

 ## A bit about me

-I am graduating from Montclair State University with a Bachelors of Science in Computer Science in May 2018.
+I just graduated from Montclair State University with a Bachelors of Science in Computer Science in May 2018.
 I also have nearly four years of phone and desktop support experience with MSU's IT Service Desk.
 I'm passionate about projects that help creators (musicians, artists, YouTube/filmmakers,etc.), push boundaries and help resolve social issues.

 Find me on [LinkedIn](https://www.linkedin.com/in/rachel-wey-990b12150/)

 ### What's going on right now?
-I'm wrapping up my B.S. in Computer Science!
-Still learning more about the Ethereum Blockchain.
-I've been doing a few Smart Contract tutorials and am planning to try writing my own contract once finals are over.
-I also managed to read about and practice using Truffle, Metamask and Ganache.
-I'd like to jump into this
+I'm looking around for opportunities for new graduates and enjoying my freedom.
+My Java has gotten rusty so I'm working on it and reviewing data structures and algorithms.
+I'm sure some projects will come of that.

 ### Some of my repositories